What are the new requirements for obtaining a work permit in Georgia?

 Practical Planning: Plan your timeline to account for processing delays.
 If you’re relocating from abroad, consider the following sequence: submit your application, continue current employment remotely if possible, relocate to Georgia on a tourist visa while awaiting approval, then begin Georgian employment only after receiving your permit.

-Application Tracking: You can monitor your application status online through the Public Service Development Agency portal using your application reference number.
+Application Tracking: You can monitor your application status online through the Ministry of Labour portal using your application reference number.
 The system updates as your application moves through review stages, providing visibility into processing progress.

 What happens if my employment ends — can I stay in Georgia and look for another job?